Bazu vs Strong vs Hevy: Best Workout Tracker App for Lifters (2026)

 | Pro price | $4.99/mo · $24.99/yr | $4.99/mo · $29.99/yr · $99.99 lifetime | $2.99/mo · $23.99/yr · $74.99 lifetime |

 If you do upgrade, here's what each Pro tier adds beyond the free limits.
-The most significant functional difference across the three is progressive overload suggestions — an automated feature that only Bazu and Hevy offer at any price; Strong has no equivalent at any tier.
+The most significant functional difference across the three is progression guidance — Bazu and Hevy publish automated guidance systems; Strong's official materials emphasize logging, history, charts, timers, and broad tracking tools rather than an equivalent automated progression coach.

 | Feature | Bazu Pro | Strong Pro | Hevy Pro |